ClockSelect/myevic/README.md

         Choose once and for all your temperature unit, between °C and °F. Nobody needs to switch back and forth between standards.
 Moreover, Farenheit is not even a standard.
 Maybe I'll replace it by Kelvins one day.
 Changing temperature unit by wrapping around the temperature has been disabled.

-  * TDom On/Off
+  * PPwr On/Off

+        *TEMP Mode Only*
-        Toggle Dominant Temperature mode On/Off.
+        Toggle Priority Power mode On/Off.
 In temperature control modes, this switches the power and the temperature display; the power is displayed at top of screen and is directly editable by the + and - keys just like in Power mode, and the temperature is displayed on the first of the 3 informations lines in the center of the screen.
 Temperature remains editable in Edit mode.
+        The purpose of this function is near the preheat function in PWR mode; once you have set your correct vape temperature (not burning your dry cotton), your comfort come from the heat rise speed.
+This feature let you adjust this parameter more easily.

   * Clicks